internalfx/rethinkdbfs-spec/README.md

 ## Terms

 #### Bucket name
 A prefix under which a RethinkDBFS system’s tables are stored.
-Collection names for the files and chunks tables are prefixed with the bucket name.
+Table names for the files and chunks tables are prefixed with the bucket name.
 The bucket name MUST be configurable by the user.
 Multiple buckets may exist within a single database.
 The default bucket name is ‘fs’.

 #### Chunk
-A section of a user file, stored as a single document in the ‘chunks’ collection of a RethinkDBFS bucket.
+A section of a user file, stored as a single document in the ‘chunks’ table of a RethinkDBFS bucket.
 The default size for the data field in chunks is 255KB.
 Chunk documents have the following form:

 ```javascript
 {